sfkleach/JinXML/docs/Grammar.md

 # Two-level Grammar of JinXML

 ## Overview
 JinXML has a whitespace insensitive layout, which means that it is a good idea to split the syntax into two phases: a lower-level tokenisation phase and an upper level parsing phase.
-This page describes both levels for JinXML in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) and also illustrates the grammars with railroad diagrams, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).
+This page describes both levels for JinXML in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) and also illustrates the grammars with railroad diagrams, thanks to the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).

 ## Upper-Level Grammar in EBNF, corresponds to parse phase
 ```